krkv/Campusbox/README.md

-# Campusbox
+# About
-Campusbox is a trading platform for students.
-Campusbox is under development at University of Tartu.
+Campusbox was developed as a course project at University of Tartu.

+The website allows users to sign-up, upload items for sale, set price, contact the owner.

+# Technology
+* CodeIgniter
+* XAMP